-PART I - FINANCIAL INFORMATION

-Item 1.
-Financial Statements:

-Consolidated Condensed Balance Sheets at June 30, 2006 and December 31, 2005 (Unaudited) 3

-Consolidated Condensed Statements of Income (Loss) for the Three and Six Months Ended June 30, 2006 and 2005 (Unaudited) 4

-Consolidated Condensed Statements of Cash Flows for the Six Months Ended June 30, 2006 and 2005 (Unaudited) 5

-Notes to Consolidated Condensed Financial Statements (Unaudited) 6

-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 18

-Item 3.
-Quantitative and Qualitative Disclosures about Market Risk 38

-Item 4.
-Controls and Procedures 38

-PART II - OTHER INFORMATION

-Item 1.
-Legal Proceedings 39

-Item 1A.
-Risk Factors 39

-Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 44

-Item 4.
-Submission of Matters to a Vote of Security Holders 44

-Item 6.
-Exhibits 45

-Signature .
-46

-Exhibit Ind dex 47
+PART I - FINANCIAL INFORMATION Page Item 1.
+Financial Statements: Consolidated Condensed Balance Sheets at June 30, 2006 and December 31, 2005 (Unaudited) 3 Consolidated Condensed Statements of Income (Loss) for the Three and Six Months Ended June 30, 2006 and 2005 (Unaudited) 4 Consolidated Condensed Statements of Cash Flows for the Six Months Ended June 30, 2006 and 2005 (Unaudited) 5 Notes to Consolidated Condensed Financial Statements (Unaudited) 6 Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 18 Item 3.
+Quantitative and Qualitative Disclosures about Market Risk 38 Item 4.
+Controls and Procedures 38 PART II - OTHER INFORMATION Item 1.
+Legal Proceedings 39 Item 1A.
+Risk Factors 39 Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 44 Item 4.
+Submission of Matters to a Vote of Security Holders 44 Item 6.
+Exhibits 45 Signature 46 Exhibit Index 47 This demonstration "Commend to this statements" what is statements what is former under the this sector to the sec

 This document contains "forward-looking statements" - that is, statements related to future events.
 In this context, forward-looking statements may address our expected future business and financial performance, and often contain words such as "expects," "anticipates," "intends," "plans," "believes," "will" and other words of similar meaning.
 Forward-looking statements by their nature address matters that are, to different degrees, uncertain.
-For USEC, particular risks and uncertainties that could cause our actual future results to differ materially from those expressed in our forwardlooking statements include, but are not limited to: the cost of electric power used at our gaseous diffusion plant; our dependence on deliveries under the Russian Contract and on a single production facility; the success and timing of the demonstration and deployment of the American Centrifuge technology and the costs to develop that technology; difficulties in obtaining financing; changes in existing restrictions on imports of Russian enriched uranium, including the imposition of duties on imports of enriched uranium under the Russian Contract; the elimination of duties charged on imports of foreign-produced low enriched uranium; pricing trends in the uranium and enrichment markets; changes to, or termination of, our contracts with the U.S. government and changes in U.S. government priorities and the availability of government funding; the impact of government regulation; the outcome of legal proceedings and other contingencies (including lawsuits, government investigations or audits and government/regulatory and environmental remediation efforts); the competitive environment for our products and services; changes in the nuclear energy industry; and other risks and uncertainties discussed in this and our other filings with the Securities and Exchange Commission, including our Annual Report on Form 10-K. We do not undertake to update our forward-looking statements except as required by law.
+For USEC, particular risks and uncertainties that could cause our actual future results to differ materially from those expressed in our forward-looking statements include, but are not limited to: the cost of electric power used at our gaseous diffusion plant; our dependence on deliveries under the Russian Contract and on a single production facility; the success and timing of the demonstration and deployment of the American Centrifuge technology and the costs to develop that technology; difficulties in obtaining financing; changes in existing restrictions on imports of Russian enriched uranium, including the imposition of duties on imports of enriched uranium under the Russian Contract; the elimination of duties charged on imports of foreign-produced low enriched uranium; pricing trends in the uranium and enrichment markets; changes to, or termination of, our contracts with the U.S. government and changes in U.S. government priorities and the availability of government funding; the impact of government/regulatory and environmental remediation efforts); the competitive environment for our products and services; changes in the nuclear energy industry; and other risks and uncertainties discussed in this and our other filings with the Securities and Exchange Commission, including our Annual Report on Form 10-K. We do not undertake to update our forward-looking statements except as required by law.